Skip to content

 If someone moves in with a pet without getting approval first and the group issues a formal breach notice, the pet owner can respond by lodging a retrospective application with the body corporate.
 If it escalates to legal action, they can defend the matter in court.
 Again, these are small claims matters.

-A Note for Landlords
+A note for landlords

-If you're a landlord, don't give your tenant the green light to keep a pet unless you've first obtained approval from the body corporate — or you're confident the group's by-laws permit it (or are silent on the matter).
+If you're a landlord, don't give your tenant the green light to keep a pet unless you've first obtained approval from the body corporate or you're confident the group's by-laws permit it (or are silent on the matter).
 Skipping this step can create problems for everyone.

 Use this form when applying to keep a pet at your unit or lot.